-- 38. Plaintiff repeats and realleges each and every allegation contained in all the foregoing paragraphs as if fully set forth herein. - 39.
-New York General Business Law Section 349 ("GBL § 349") declares unlawful "[d]eceptive acts or practices in the conduct of any business, trade, or commerce or in the furnishing of any service in this state . . ." - 40.
-The conduct of Defendant alleged herein constitutes recurring, "unlawful" deceptive acts and practices in violation of GBL § 349, and as such, Plaintiff and New York Subclass Members seek monetary damages and the entry of preliminary and permanent injunctive relief against Defendant, enjoining it from inaccurately describing, labeling, marketing, and promoting the Products. - 41.
-There is no adequate remedy at law. - 42.
-Defendant misleadingly, inaccurately, and deceptively presents its Products to consumers. - 43.
-Defendant's improper consumer-oriented conduct-including labeling and advertising the Products as being "All Natural", -is misleading in a material way in that it, inter alia, induced Plaintiff and New York Subclass Members to purchase and pay a premium for Defendant's Products and to use the Products when they otherwise would not have.
-Defendant made its untrue and/or misleading statements and representations willfully, wantonly, and with reckless disregard for the truth. - 44.
-Plaintiff and New York Subclass Members have been injured inasmuch as they paid a premium for products that were-contrary to Defendant's representations-not "All
+38. Plaintiff repeats and realleges each and every allegation contained in all the foregoing paragraphs as if fully set forth herein.

+39. New York General Business Law Section 349 ("GBL § 349") declares unlawful "[d]eceptive acts or practices in the conduct of any business, trade, or commerce or in the furnishing of any service in this state . . ."

+40. The conduct of Defendant alleged herein constitutes recurring, "unlawful" deceptive acts and practices in violation of GBL § 349, and as such, Plaintiff and the New York Subclass Members seek monetary damages and the entry of preliminary and permanent injunctive relief against Defendant, enjoining it from inaccurately describing, labeling, marketing, and promoting the Products.

+41. There is no adequate remedy at law.

+42. Defendant misleadingly, inaccurately, and deceptively presents its Products to consumers.

+43. Defendant's improper consumer-oriented conduct-including labeling and advertising the Products as being "Clearly Natural" and "Pure and Natural", -is misleading in a material way in that it, inter alia, induced Plaintiff and the New York Subclass Members to purchase and pay a premium for Defendant's Products and to use the Products when they otherwise would not have.
+Defendant made its untrue and/or misleading statements and representations willfully, wantonly, and with reckless disregard for the truth.

+44. Plaintiff and the New York Subclass Members have been injured inasmuch as they paid a premium for products that were - contrary to Defendant's representations-"Clearly

-Natural".
-Accordingly, Plaintiff and New York Subclass Members received less than what they bargained and/or paid for.
+Natural" and "Pure and Natural".
+Accordingly, Plaintiff and the New York Subclass Members received less than what they bargained and/or paid for.

-- 45. Defendant's advertising and Products' packaging and labeling induced the Plaintiff and New York Subclass Members to buy Defendant's Products and to pay a premium price for them. - 46.
-Defendant's deceptive and misleading practices constitute a deceptive act and practice in the conduct of business in violation of New York General Business Law §349(a) and Plaintiff and the Class have been damaged thereby. - 47.
-As a result of Defendant's recurring, "unlawful" deceptive acts and practices, Plaintiff and New York Subclass Members are entitled to monetary, compensatory, treble and punitive damages, injunctive relief, restitution and disgorgement of all moneys obtained by means of Defendant's unlawful conduct, interest, and attorneys' fees and costs.
+45. Defendant's advertising and Products' packaging and labeling induced the Plaintiff and the New York Subclass Members to buy Defendant's Products and to pay a premium price for them.

+46. Defendant's deceptive and misleading practices constitute a deceptive act and practice in the conduct of business in violation of New York General Business Law §349(a) and Plaintiff and the New York Subclass Members have been damaged thereby.

+47. As a result of Defendant's recurring, "unlawful" deceptive acts and practices, Plaintiff and the New York Subclass Members are entitled to monetary, compensatory, treble and punitive damages, injunctive relief, restitution and disgorgement of all moneys obtained by means of Defendant's unlawful conduct, interest, and attorneys' fees and costs.

-SECOND CAUSE OF ACTION VIOLATION OF NEW YORK GBL § 350 (On Behalf of Plaintiff and New York Subclass Members)
+SECOND CAUSE OF ACTION VIOLATION OF NEW YORK GBL § 350 (On Behalf of Plaintiff and the New York Subclass Members)

-- 48. Plaintiff repeats and realleges each and every allegation contained in all the foregoing paragraphs as if fully set forth herein. - 49.
-N.Y.
+48. Plaintiff repeats and realleges each and every allegation contained in all the foregoing paragraphs as if fully set forth herein.

+49. N.Y.
 Gen. Bus.
 Law § 350 provides, in part, as follows: